Taking a Peek Inside : Diagnostic Imaging Options for the Sport HorseJuly 17, 2020

 “It is cheaper and quicker to do a standing MRI,” says Myhre.
 “You get a lesser quality image, you can’t see detail as well, but you can still get diagnostic images from that.”

 When it comes to taking a peek at your horse’s internal structures, veterinarians have a range of options from which to choose.
-Hard to solve lameness cases may benefit from referral to a specialty hospital, where more advanced imaging options exist.
+Hard to solve lameness cases may benefit from referral to a specialty hospital, where more advanced diagnostic imaging options for the Sport Horse exist.